AyhamB/demo/README.md

 ```

 ## Building the application
-From the project root exectute
+From the project root execute
 ```sh
 docker-compose build
 docker-compose up